tc360950/homework/README.md

 make up-rebuild
 ```

+The API is available at http://localhost:8000

+You can access Swagger at http://localhost:8000/docs
 ## Development
 If you are developing on your local machine, create a virtual environment and install poetry: